 - Don't rush to eat.
 Socialize and settle into the festivities before you eat.

 - Move your socializing away from the buffet or appetizer trays.
 This will minimize the unconscious nibbling.

 When it comes to drinking alcohol, start with a calorie-free, nonalcoholic beverage.
 Satisfy your thirst before having an alcoholic drink.
 Moderate alcohol consumption is defined as up to one drink per day for women and up to two drinks for men.

 Keep in mind, even a single drink will affect your reflexes for several hours.
 If you plan to drink, keep your holidays merry for everyone by designating a driver who won't be drinking.

 The holidays are a great time for celebrating with friends and family over food and drinks.
-But with just a little preparation, you can keep off the extra holiday pounds and still enjoy all that the season has to offer.
+With just a little preparation, you can keep off the extra holiday pounds and still enjoy all that the season has to offer.